Frequently Asked Questions

 Will the Pre-College Program send me any information to assist in making travel plans?

 Yes, all deposited students will receive an email with additional information in mid-May.
 The email will contain a detailed Check-In and Orientation schedule and should answer most questions that you will have.
-In addition, the Admitted Students website will be regularly updated with pertinent information and the information can be found in your online application.

 Will airport shuttles be available?